caerphoto/simpletreeview/README.md

 - **deselect()**: the inverse of `select()`.

-A node's selection state is represented by its `state` property, is one of `SimpleTreeView.UNSELECTED` (0), `SimpleTreeView.PARTIAL` (1) or `SimpleTreeView.SELECTED` (2).
+A node's selection state is represented by its `state` property, which is one of `SimpleTreeView.UNSELECTED` (0), `SimpleTreeView.PARTIAL` (1) or `SimpleTreeView.SELECTED` (2).